 Walmart’s Weaknesses (Internal Strategic Factors)

 Walmart’s weaknesses impose challenges in withstanding external forces, such as the threats identified in this SWOT analysis.
-Business weaknesses are internal factors directly related to the retail company’s ability or inability to reach further business development, additional competencies, and higher profits.
+Business weaknesses are internal factors related to the retail company’s ability for further business development, additional competencies, and higher profits.
 The following are Walmart’s weaknesses:

 - Limited e-commerce operations

 - Absent or insignificant operations in international shipping

 - Competitive disadvantage relative to specialty sellers’ product quality